-Eventually, the HIV virus will weaken a person's immune system.
-The onset of symptoms signals the transition from the clinical latency stage to AIDS—resulting in symptoms like rapid weight loss and pneumonia—the latter which Easy-E succumbed to.
+Eventually, HIV will weaken a person's immune system.
+The onset of symptoms signals the transition from the clinical latency stage to AIDS — resulting in symptoms like rapid weight loss and pneumonia — the latter of which Easy-E succumbed to.
 But those around him during his final months didn't notice any rapid changes in his appearance or behavior.

 On Snoop's debut album, Doggystyle, there's a skit entitled "House Party" in which Dr. Dre and Daz Dillinger have a conversation.
 Daz asks, "Aiyyo what's up with them niggas that was on the TV dissin' you?"
 Dre responds, "Man fuck them niggas, man I ain't thinkin' about that old shit, man.," to which Daz echoes, "Busta ass, HIV pussy-ass motherfuckers.," and Dre retorts, "Yo yo yo Daz, easy come, easy (gunshot noise)."

 In his first public appearance after being released from jail in 2003, Suge Knight appeared on Jimmy Kimmel Live! — with the host donning a bulletproof vest as a subtle jab at Knight's notorious reputation for violence and intimidation tactics.
 When Knight finally acknowledged it, he laughed it off, before going into how shooting someone wasn't his preferred method of getting his point across, saying:

 "See, technology is so high.
 So, if you shoot somebody, you go to jail forever.
 You don't want to go to jail forever.
 They have a new thing out.
 They have this stuff they called — they get blood from somebody with AIDS, and they shoot you with it.
 That's a slow death.
 The Eazy-E thing.
 You know what I mean?"